 4.12.10.2.
 Visible Attribute Mode Displays

 The attribute characters are displayed in reverse video, bold symbols.
 Attribute characters indicating numeric fields are also underlined.
 All other characters are displayed normally.
-Table 4.7 lists the attribute characters and their meanings.
+Table 4.7, "Displays in Visible Attribute Mode" lists the attribute characters and their meanings.